-Ensuring that the London Borough of Ealing Pension Fund (the "Fund") has sufficient assets to meet its pension liabilities in the long term is the fiduciary responsibility of the Administering Authority (London Borough of Ealing).
-The Funding Strategy adopted by the London Borough of Ealing Pension Fund will therefore be critical in achieving this.
+Ensuring that the London borough of Ealing Pension Fund (the "Fund") has sufficient assets to meet its pension liabilities in the long-term is the fiduciary responsibility of the Administering Authority (London borough of Ealing).
+The Funding Strategy adopted by the London borough of Ealing Pension Fund will therefore be critical in achieving this.
+The Administering Authority has taken advice from the actuary in preparing this Statement.